 Drink this smoothie as soon as possible after making it: Smoothies don’t tend to do well in the fridge over time, and often ingredients will start separating and the texture will change.
 Try to drink this smoothie as soon after you make it as possible.

 What to do if your smoothie is too thick or isn’t blending: Depending on whether you use a food processor or blender, you may find you don’t have enough liquids.
 If this is the case, add an additional ½ cup of oat milk or other dairy free milk.
-If you used vegan protein powder instead of collagen powder, it will soak up a lot more liquid as well so in this case you might need to add additional liquid.
+If you used vegan protein powder instead of collagen powder, it will soak up a lot more liquid, so in this case you might need to add additional liquid.

-Tried my peanut butter chocolate smoothie recipe?
+Tried my chocolate peanut butter smoothie recipe?

 Please leave me a rating and review below, and post a picture of the dish to Instagram and tag me at @foodsnfeels 🙌

 If you liked this recipe, check out my other healthy smoothie recipes:

 If you are looking for more, download one of my free seven day meal plans!